daniepusb/daniepusb/README.md

 ### Hi there 👋
+- 👋 Hi, I’m Daniel Pedroza
+- 👀 I’m interested in learn and do technology challenges
+- 👯 I’m open to collaborate on Open Source Projects
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/danielpedroza87/)
+- 😄 Pronouns: He/Him
+- 💬 Interesting topics: Machine Learning, Bloackchain, Software Architeture, Ecommerce and Entrepreneurship
+- ⚡ Fun fact: not a singer but loves to sing

 <!--
 **daniepusb/daniepusb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.